-• Scientific keywords: Since Period 110, a set of scientific keywords replaces the OPC categories.
+- New scientific keywords: Since Period 110, a new set of scientific keywords replaces the OPC categories.
 While preparing their proposals in p1, users must select at least two keywords, and at most five keywords (ten keywords for Large Programmes), except that proposals for Calibration Programmes do not require any keywords.
 The keywords must be selected in decreasing order of relevance (i.e., the first selected keyword is the most relevant).
-We emphasise that the scientific keywords are important for assignment of the proposals to the reviewers.
+We emphasise that the scientific keywords are important for assignment of the proposals to the reviewers. - Proposal anonymisation: Period 108 marked the full deployment of the Dual-Anonymous Peer Review (DAPR) in the evaluation of proposals for observations at ESO telescopes.
+Applicants must formulate the scientific rationales of their proposals following the anonymisation rules and examples described in this link, which also gives a detailed description of the DAPR paradigm.
+While Period 106 was used as a dry run, both to make the community aware of the upcoming implementation of DAPR and to test its practical, procedural and policy aspects, since Period 108 proposal anonymisation is mandatory.
+Failure to abide by the DAPR rules may lead to the disqualification of the proposal.

-The field Background and Expertise is the only field of the proposal in which information on the proposing team can be disclosed.
-This field - as well as the fields Investigators, Previous Usage and Applicants' Publications - will not be included in the material distributed to the referees during the proposal review phase, and will only be accessible to them after the ranking phase is completed.
+The fields Background and Expertise and Data Product Delivery Plan (in the case of Large Programmes) are the only fields of the proposal in which information on the proposing team can be disclosed.
+These fields - as well as the fields Investigators, Previous Usage and Applicants' Publications - will not be included in the material distributed to the referees during the proposal review phase, and will only be accessible to them after the ranking phase is completed.